mufasa159/test/doc_validation-messages-notices-errors-alerts.md

         user:
           attributes:
             name_first:
-              blank: "is required "
+              blank: "is required"
             email:
-              blank: "is required "
+              blank: "is required"
-              invalid: "is not valid"
+              invalid: "is not a valid email address"
+              taken: "already belongs to a member of The Glass Files"
             password:
-              blank: "is required "
+              blank: "is required"
+              too_short: "is too short: the required minimum is 8 characters"
             password_confirmation:
+              confirmation: "does not match password"
+        group:
+          attributes:
+            name:
+              blank: "is required"
+            town:
-              blank: "is required "
+              blank: "is required"
 ```

 **Devise Errors**